Alternative Break Program Frequently Asked Questions

 Currently enrolled students from all four undergraduate colleges (CC, CE, BC, GS) can participate fully in the ABP.

 - How much does it cost?

-That is entirely up to the trip you design as a trip leader, or the existing team you chose to join.
-The ABP is set up so that students create their own service trip experience -- including what kind of work they will do, whom they work with, where they work, how they travel and where they stay, and how long they serve.
+That is entirely up to the trip you design as a trip leader, or the existing team you choose to join.
+The ABP is set up so that students create their own civic engagement project -- including what kind of work they will do, whom they work with, where they work, how they travel and where they stay, and how long they serve.
 All of these factors will determine the costs for each team member.
 The ABP provides matching grants and other support to help teams accomplish their goals.

 - How can I be a trip leader?

 There are several steps to take in order to be a Trip Leader.
 To begin with, you need to take responsibility for the various aspects of putting a team together.
 The ABP has set up a system to keep you on track.
 First, you submit a Preliminary Proposal.
 If accepted, you'll be invited to submit a Final Proposal.
 From there you may define your specific role with the help of your team, but ultimately you will be responsible for setting the team goals and working to achieve those goals.
 For more information, please check out the trip leader expecations outlined in the application.
 In addition, you can make an appointment with Student Engagement or ABP student committee to ask questions or speak about your ideas.